How to Install Sitecore 9

 Install-SitecoreConfiguration @sitecoreParams -Verbose

-If everything correct, you should see your site with the prefix.
+If everything is correct, you should see your site with the prefix.

 Conclusion

-Compare to how Sitecore 8 setup via SIM, use PowerShell is a little complicated since there is something have to set up before that.
-That could make some mistake too.
-So if you install Sitecore 9, I recommended doing following.
+Compared to how Sitecore 8 was set up via SIM, using PowerShell is a little more complicated since there are things that have to be set up beforehand.
+That can lead to some mistakes.
+So if you install Sitecore 9, I recommend the following:

-3. If you new, watch this video before try.
+3. If you're new, watch this video before trying.

 References